Optimize Maps

 Drift measurement

-During EFTEM data acquisition involving multiple images (e.g., summed image acquisition or mapping using multiple windows) the sample may drift, resulting in a spatial mismatch between images acquired successively.
-If not accounted for, this spatial mismatch will introduce artifacts into the final map or image.
-The EFTEM mapping routines have drift correction procedures that you can configure via the Drift Correction tab located in the EFTEM Mapping Preferences dialog.
+The sample may drift during EFTEM data acquisition involving multiple images (e.g., summed image acquisition or mapping using multiple windows), resulting in a spatial mismatch between images acquired successively.
+This spatial mismatch will introduce artifacts into the final map or image if not accounted for.
+The EFTEM mapping routines have drift correction procedures you can configure via the Drift Correction tab in the EFTEM Mapping Preferences dialog.

 • Plane-to-plane alignment – Post-processing steps that correct drift between successive energy integration ranges in an EFTEM acquisition